Met Header

 Guggenheim Museum

-If you haven’t seen enough art after the Met, a trip to nearby Guggenheim can give you a totally different experience of contemporary art.
+If you haven’t seen enough art after the Met, a trip to nearby Guggenheim can give you a completely different experience of contemporary art.
 Housed in a landmark structure designed by Frank Lloyd Wright, visitors can walk the museum’s circular path to see exquisite examples of contemporary works.

 Central Park Bike Rentals

-Grazie (Italian) 26 East 84th Street For diners looking for a sit-down meal outside of the museum, Grazie is a favorite for locals, and their brunch is one of the Upper East Side’s best.
+Grazie (Italian) 26 East 84th Street.
+For diners looking for a sit-down meal outside of the museum, Grazie is a favorite for locals, and their brunch is one of the Upper East Side’s best.

-Nectar Café (Diner) 1090 Madison Ave For a more casual option, Nectar gives a classic New York diner experience, with ample offerings for breakfast and lunch.
+Nectar Café (Diner) 1090 Madison Ave.
+For a more casual option, Nectar gives a classic New York diner experience, with ample offerings for breakfast and lunch.

-Need to Know
+Need to know details

 Main Building Hours

-• Sunday–Thursday, 10AM – 5:30PM
+• Sunday–Thursday, 10am – 5:30pm

-• Friday and Saturday, 10AM – 9PM
+• Friday and Saturday, 10am – 9pm

 • Galleries are cleared 15 minutes before closing